imarichburg/School_District_Analysis/README.md

 # School_District_Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:
+### Explain the purpose of this analysis.

+An analysis was performed on all standardized testing data and school budget information to provide insights about performance trends to the PyCity school district.
+The analysis and reporting help the school district make informed descisions to improve student outcomes.
+It was determined that the standardized testing data at a highschool in the PyCity School district has been compromised due to cheating and testing irregularities.
+The 9th greade data for Thomas High school will be removed.
+All standardized testing data for the district will be re-analyzed and compared to determine how removing ninth grade scores will affect Thomas High School's performance relative to other schools.

 ## Results:
 ### Using bulleted lists and images of DataFrames as support, address the following questions.